Alert Ready: Testing errors

-On May 12, 2021, Emergency Management BC accidentally re-issued a test alert that had been used for the biannual provincial test one week prior.
+On 12 May 2021, Emergency Management BC accidentally re-issued a test alert that had been used for the biannual provincial test one week prior.

-On March 1, 2023, an Alberta Emergency Alert test was accidentally issued a total of nine times, with seven issued at the originally scheduled time, and two more several minutes later.
+On 1 March 2023, an Alberta Emergency Alert test was accidentally issued a total of nine times, with seven issued at the originally scheduled time, and two more several minutes later.
 Officials initially stated that the duplicated alerts were the result of a technical glitch caused by the migration of AEA to the national infrastructure.
-On March 15, it was stated that the incident was a glitch caused by "old code".
+On 15 March, it was stated that the incident was a glitch caused by "old code".

 Non-usage

-During the 2020 Nova Scotia attacks
+2020 Nova Scotia armed offender

-The Royal Canadian Mounted Police was criticized following a killing spree by Gabriel Wortman on April 19, 2020 in Nova Scotia, for not having used the alert system to warn of the active gunman at-large.
+The Royal Canadian Mounted Police was criticized following a killing spree by Gabriel Wortman on 19 April 2020 in Nova Scotia, for not having used the alert system to warn of the active gunman at-large.
 Premier Stephen McNeil stated that he had not formally received any request for the issuance of an emergency alert, and explained that "I can tell you, I'm not going to second-guess why someone or the organization did what they did or didn't do at this moment in time.
 This was an active environment, I can tell you.
 Deaths, gunfire.
 Let's give them an opportunity as an organization to explain that to you."
 RCMP Chief Superintendent Chris Leather stated that they had primarily relied on Twitter to issue timely updates on the situation due to its fluidity.
 However, the areas where the shootings occurred had poor internet access, and a large population of seniors (who may not necessarily be active users of social media).

-On April 22, Premier McNeil stated that at 10:15 a.m.
+On 22 April Premier McNeil stated that at 10:15 a.m.
 AT, provincial emergency management officials had attempted to contact RCMP officials "a number of times" for permission and cooperation in issuing an alert.
 However, the RCMP did not respond; the suspect was shot and killed by police just over an hour later at 11:26 a.m.

 The RCMP did not have a national strategy or policy for use of emergency alerts during such situations, but some law enforcement agencies began to express interest in evaluating future use of the system as part of their communications strategies.
 During a September 2022 manhunt in Saskatchewan for the perpetrators of a mass stabbing, the RCMP issued at least 12 emergency alerts in four days related to the manhunt and other unrelated incidents, which media outlets contrasted to the Nova Scotia killing spree.

-During the 2021 British Columbia floods
+2021 British Columbia flooding

 Emergency Management BC chose not to use the alert system during major floods in November 2021, with the province's Minister of Public Safety Mike Farnworth stating that "It is one tool.
 It is not a silver bullet."
-In response to the criticism and ahead of further storms expected to make landfall, on November 28, Farnworth stated that the province would use the system "should a community or communities feel there is an imminent threat to life or public safety".
+In response to the criticism and ahead of further storms expected to make landfall, on 28 November, Farnworth stated that the province would use the system "should a community or communities feel there is an imminent threat to life or public safety".